You wouldn't think that a show starring a cartoonish family could be scary enough for its own page, right? Wrong.

 Treehouse of Horror XX: In "Don't Have a Cow, Mankind" (a "28 Days Later"-meets-"Children of Men" parody), Krusty's burgers had mad-cow disease inserted into them and turned the rest of Springfield into ravenous zombies, after eating the commercialized product.
 Made even creepier by the complete lack of background music.

 In the same episode, the "There's No Business Like Moe Business" segment, Moe serves Marge Homer's blood after being impaled on his beer-culturing machine.
 However, this segment stands out as it tries to give a canonical explanation for the non-canonical body count of the Halloween episode, namely the segment's nature as a theatrical play.

 This also happens at the end of Treehouse of Horror XXII.

 At the beginning of Treehouse of Horror XXI, Poofessor Frink points a DVR remote at himself and presses fast forward, causing him to age rapidly and turn to dust.

-At the beginning of Treehouse of Horror XXII, Homer gets his right arm stuck under a boulder, and then he can't reach his candy.
-The only way to get himself off the boulder is to chew off his arm.
-He also ends up chewing off his right leg and left arm.
-It doesn't help that the episode aired the day before Halloween (in one of the rare times since the show's Golden Age that a Halloween episode didn't have to wait until after baseball season [around November] to air).
+At the beginning of Treehouse of Horror XXII, Homer gets his right arm stuck under a boulder, and then he can't reach his secret candy-stash.
+The only way to get himself off the boulder is to gorily chew off his own arm.
+He also ends up chewing off his right leg and his left arm.
+It doesn't help that this Halloween episode aired the day before Halloween (in one of the rare times since the show's Golden Age that a Halloween episode didn't have to wait until after baseball season [around November] to air).

 In "The Greatest Story Ever Holed" from "Treehouse of Horror XXXIII", Sideshow Mel getting his skeleton sucked out of his skin by the black hole.